Distinguished Staff Awards honor outstanding Ohio State staff achievements

 Renee Johnston is dedicated to creating positive student experiences and has been lauded as critical in student success.
 Through her commitment to using data to inform decisions and actions, Renee created express services for advising appointments which enabled students to have immediate advising needs met.
 Renee also uses her ability to generate trust with faculty and students to understand their challenges and make improvements, which has led to the creation of curriculum roadmaps that improved retention and 4-year graduation rates by helping students better plan and sequence their courses.

-Suzanne KnottSuzanne Knott
+Headshot of Suzanne KnottSuzanne Knott

 Office Administrative Associate